Coping With Bad Weather

 The biggest risk fireworks in high winds are rockets.
 Not only do these travel the highest, have the most problematic fall out (usually a complete stick and part of a plastic casing) but they also have a tendency to track into the wind due to the effects of the wind tipping the stick.
 So you can watch all of your cake and candle debris following the wind direction as expected then fire a rocket and it will defy logic and go the other way!
 The stronger the wind, the more pronounced this effect can be.
 You will need to take this into account when setting up your rockets, angling the launch tubes slightly in the appropriate direction.

 Of all the fireworks to pull out of a show on nights of higher winds, rockets would be at the top of the list.
 If you’re unsure, a good approach is to keep a very good eye on the flight of the first rocket and then make a decision on whether to fire the rest depending in where it tracks and where it lands.

 It possibly won’t come as a surprise to learn that professional displayers almost never use rockets – they use aerial shells instead for big sky effects as they’re predictable in flight and have minimal fall out.

-Understandably one of the most frequently asked questions in my Fireworks Forum is how strong a wind is too strong?
+Understandably one of the most frequently asked questions is how strong a wind is too strong?
 I can’t put a figure on this since, for example, 15mph but in the right direction could be fine but 10mph blowing towards the audience might be dangerous in smaller venues.
 Similarly, gusts to 20mph might not trouble fountains and small bore fireworks but rockets could be very hazardous in such conditions.

 Ask yourself first, whether the direction is going to be problematic, for example will it be blowing towards the crowd?
 If so, you should not display even in light winds if you’re tight for space.
 If the wind is in the right direction, that is it will take debris and smoke towards a designated fall out area, you can allow for stronger winds, up to a point.